mongodb/terraform-provider-mongodbatlas/website/docs/d/advanced_cluster.html.markdown

 ### labels

-Key-value pairs that tag and categorize the cluster.
+Key-value pairs that categorize the cluster.
 Each key and value has a maximum length of 255 characters.
 You cannot set the key `Infrastructure Tool`, it is used for internal purposes to track aggregate usage.

 * `key` - The key that you want to write.
 * `value` - The value that you want to write.

+-> **NOTE:** MongoDB Atlas doesn't display your labels.
+-> **NOTE:** Cluster labels are not the same as [resource TAGs](https://www.mongodb.com/docs/atlas/tags/).
+We plan to add [resource TAGs](https://www.mongodb.com/docs/atlas/tags/) support in a future release.

 ### replication_specs